rollerozxa/voxelmanip.se/_posts/2025-05-06-porting-a-game-to-7-platforms.md

 	alt="Screenshot of Tensy in-game, running in the Vita3K emulator." max_width=750 %}

+While working on the Vita port, I noticed something was off with SDL's mouse event emulation.
+There is a hint by the name of [`SDL_HINT_VITA_TOUCH_MOUSE_DEVICE`](https://wiki.libsdl.org/SDL3/SDL_HINT_VITA_TOUCH_MOUSE_DEVICE) which determines from what touchscreen(s) SDL should create emulated mouse events for, as the Vita actually has two touchscreens including the one on the back of the console.
+The default is supposed to emulate only the front touchscreen, but from my testing it seemed to be completely off from the values that were documented on the SDL wiki.

+Turns out this was an off-by-one bug, and [my fix for this](https://github.com/libsdl-org/SDL/commit/cdc5483cf9683fabf0a897954a510574e61af418) ended up being the first commit I have gotten into the main SDL repository.
+While I have made edits in the SDL wiki's GitHub repository prior to this, this was my first code contribution to SDL.
+It's always a nice feeling when your personal project ends up uncovering and subsequently fixing a bug in such a well-known library.

 ## What more is there?
 I ended up porting the game to quite the amount of platforms.
 But there are still a wide range of more platforms that SDL supports out of the box: